 - Reduced Motor Activity: Maine Coons need roughly 30 minutes of play a day.
 A sad Maine Coon will be less interested in playing.

-There are numerous causes of cat depression, including the following:
+There are numerous causes of cat depression, including:

 1. Medical Conditions And Complications